 When dealing with more experienced staff, give them space to manage their time and the tasks they need to do in a day, and only ask them for progress as they cross out each task they’ve completed.
 Give your staff the chance to decide for themselves how they can do their jobs effectively and more efficiently.
 Because they have greater control over their work, they won’t be affected by overloading or underloading problems, or even contact overload with too many people.

 #5 Provide flexible work options for employees.

-One of the causes of burnout is conflict between the demands of work and that of the employee's personal life.
-What do you think would happen if you gave one of your staff early time off to let her catch her daughter's performance in a school play, but in return she would have to work overtime the next day?
+One of the causes of burnout is a conflict between the demands of work and that of the employee’s personal life.
+What do you think would happen if you gave one of your staff early time off to let her catch her daughter’s performance in a school play, but in return, she would have to work overtime the next day?